-Interest income from cash on deposit and short-term investment for Q1 2012 totalled \$3,623 as compared to \$2,131 for comparative period.
-The increase is primarily due to an increase in the interest rate earned on the short term investment.
+Interest income during Q2 2012 totalled \$8,480 as compared to \$2,085 for the comparative period.
+The increase is due to interest income recognized on collections received that had been discounted when determining the carrying value of the land use agreement receivable; interest charges on overdue accounts receivable; and an increase in the interest rate earned on the short-term investment.